osfprieto/TypeScriptPlayground/packages/image-processing/README.md

 ## Available tasks

-### image-to-gray
+### image-to-monochrome

-Takes an image path and recreates it translating the colors to gray-scale.
+Takes an image path and recreates the image translating the colors to a monochrome scale.

 ### image-to-binary